Drop Temp Table If Exists

 • Q: Are there any performance implications of using DROP TABLE IF EXISTS?

 • A: The performance overhead is generally negligible.
 The check for the table's existence is usually very fast.
-However, repeated creation and dropping of large tables might have a cumulative impact.
+Still, repeated creation and dropping of large tables might have a cumulative impact.
 Focus on the overall efficiency of your queries and data handling.

 • Q: Why are temporary tables important for database performance?